 Next, we investigate whether the different localized states start to move when $\widetilde \beta$ or $\widetilde \gamma$ are nonzero.
-We consider the states at the locations denoted by the three cross symbols in panel~(a) and vary $\widetilde \gamma$ and $\widetilde \beta$ in panels~(e) and (f), respectively.
-For $\widetilde \gamma \neq 0$ the additional dispersive coupling term $\widetilde \gamma \partial_{xxx} \phi_i$ breaks the reflection symmetry {\it and} the proposed form in Eq.~\eqref{eq:stst_general}.
+We consider the states at the locations denoted by the three cross symbols in panel~(a) and vary $\widetilde \gamma$ and $\widetilde \beta$ in panels~(e) and (f, g, h), respectively.
+For $\widetilde \gamma \neq 0$ the additional dispersive coupling term $\widetilde \gamma \partial_{xxx} \phi_i$ breaks the reflection symmetry {\it and} the spurious gradient dynamics form of Eq.~\eqref{eq:stst_general}.
 In this case all states lose their even or odd parity symmetry and start to move [cf.~the three colored lines in panel~(d)] with the velocity increasing monotonically with increasing $\widetilde \gamma$.
 This is similar to the behavior in the one-field case when reflection symmetry is broken \cite{BuHK2009pre}.
-Note that the speed of the originally symmetric states only depend on $|\widetilde \gamma|$ while the drift of the originally asymmetric states is (weakly) sensitive to the sign of $\widetilde \gamma$.
+Note that in panel (e) the speed of the originally symmetric states only depends on $|\widetilde \gamma|$ while the drift of the originally asymmetric states is (weakly) sensitive to the sign of $\widetilde \gamma$.
 However, this effect is not visible to the eye.

 In panel~(f) we see that for nonzero $\widetilde \beta$ the asymmetric state begins to move (red dashed line), in contrast to the even and odd symmetric localized states (dark blue line) which remain at rest for any $\widetilde \beta$.
 Since the additional terms $\sim \phi_i \phi_j^2$ preserve both inversion and reflection symmetry, the states with the corresponding symmetries remain at rest even though the form \eqref{eq:stst_general} of the model is broken.
-The absence of movement due to symmetries is explained in Appendix~\ref{sec:symmetry}.
+The absence of movement due to symmetries is explained in Sec.~\ref{sec:generic}.
 This behavior is also reported in Ref.~\cite{BuDa2012sjads} where nonvariational terms are added to the original SH equation.
 There, the model retains reflection symmetry and, hence, all symmetric states are steady for arbitrary parameter values.